IntelliJ IDEA 2024.2 Help

 Rerun all tests in a session

-• Click the Rerun button on the Run toolbar or press Ctrl+F5 to rerun all tests in a session.
+• Click the Rerun button on the test results toolbar or press Ctrl+F5 to rerun all tests in a session.

 Rerun failed tests

-• Click on the Run toolbar to rerun only failed tests.
+• Click the Rerun Failed Tests icon on the test results toolbar to rerun only failed tests.

 You can configure the IDE to trigger tests that were ignored or not started during the previous test run together with failed tests.
 Click the Settings button on the test results toolbar and enable the Include Non-Started Tests into Rerun Failed option.